 |Chase Sapphire Reserve®||Citi® / AAdvantage® Executive World Elite™ Mastercard®|

 If you travel regularly and eat out a lot, the Chase Sapphire Reserve® is a good option for your lifestyle, thanks to the ability to earn three points for every $1 spent.
 And getting 50% more value on your points when booking travel via the Chase Ultimate Rewards website and transferring points 1:1 to airline and hotel loyalty programs are great benefits.
-Just make sure that you spend enough to justify the Chase Sapphire Reserve® or consider a card like the Chase Sapphire Preferred® Card, which has many — but not all — of the benefits of the Chase Sapphire Reserve® at a lower $0 Intro for the First Year, then $95 annual fee.
+Just make sure that you spend enough to justify the Chase Sapphire Reserve® or consider a card like the Chase Sapphire Preferred® Card, which has many — but not all — of the benefits of the Chase Sapphire Reserve® at a lower $95 annual fee.